MahmoudAbdelazim/Party-Up/README.md

 The model itself is built using SKLearn (K-Means Clustering and K-Nearest-Neighbors), while the REST API server is built using Flask to expose the service to the back-end application.

 ## Database
-Database schema is generated using Spring Data model entities, and the ML Model also uses views to the database to access personality-related data and apply the matching service.
+Database used is MySQL and the database schema is generated using Spring Data model entities, and the ML Model also uses views to the database to access personality-related data and apply the matching service.

 # Conclusion
 This project was created by: